ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

-These use cases have been identified by the MPLS working group design team working on defining MPLS Indicators and Ancillary Data (MIAD) for the MPLS data plane.
+These use cases have been identified by the MPLS working group design team working on defining MPLS function indicators and ancillary data for the MPLS data plane.
 The use cases described in this document will be used to assist in identifying requirements and issues to be considered for future resolution by the working group.